 Reconciliation Therapy is a term that is increasingly being used by the court and others to define a therapeutic intervention in order to assess, facilitate and move family members forward when family members have experienced event(s) that have caused trauma.
 Family members can perceive both emotional and physical offenses by family members as being unforgivable.
 Bonds of trust are broken and individuals are often deeply hurt over the course of relationship.
 Thus, the aggrieved family member will not seek reconciliation.
 There are those family members who will attempt to reconcile and forgive to move forward and recover a personal sense of wellbeing or simply because they feel it is the “right thing” to do based on personal and/or religious beliefs.
 Therapists are often consulted to facilitate such healing.
 Forgiveness is truly a gift to one’s self and is necessary so once can move forward and (if possible) redefine or renew relationships with the both parties.

-Social/Psychological Parenting Evaluations that is either court ordered or required by Department of Social and Health Services (DSHS), Department of Children and Family Services, Department of Foster care Licensing or like agencies to assist professionals in reaching decisions in child dependency cases, foster care or child care licensing.
+Social/Psychological Parenting Evaluations that is either court ordered or required by Department of Children, Youth and Families (DCYF), Department of Children and Family Services, Department of Foster care Licensing or like agencies to assist professionals in reaching decisions in child dependency cases, foster care or child care licensing.

-Typically, a parenting evaluation is ordered by the court or Department of Social and Health Services (DSHS) when there are:
+Typically, a parenting evaluation is ordered by the court or Department of Children, Youth and Families (DCYF) when there are:

 questions or concerns about the presence of problems that might limit one or both parents’ ability to parent or provide care for children and